Panthers Need Connected Habitat to Survive

 Giving Panthers a Safe Place to Roam

-In 2017, the Conservancy announced the protection of Cypress Creek Grove, the first protected tract on the northern bank of the Caloosahatchee River in the heart of the panther corridor.
+In 2017, TNC announced the protection of Cypress Creek Grove, the first protected tract on the northern bank of the Caloosahatchee River in the heart of the panther corridor.
 This important location has been safeguarded from future development.

 Owned by Falcon Eyrie Farms, LC, the 460-acre property is the first working citrus operation in the state to commit to panther protection with TNC, and the conservation easement is the first located in the panther corridor funded exclusively by member donations.